image-js/tiff/README.md

 ### TIFF object

-The TIFF object has an `ifd` (Image File Directory) which is an array containing all subimages.
+The TIFF object has an `ifd` (Image File Directory) property which is an array containing all subimages.

 ### IFD object